Homemade mango sorbet wrapped around vanilla ice cream and served with fresh raspberries is a grown up version of my favorite Dreamsicle dessert.

-Summer is here and the heat is on.
-And, for this year, I have made a decision.
-No whining or crying or turning into a character out of a Billy Crystal monologue “wandering the malls looking for the Ultimate Frozen Yogurt.”
-No, this year, I’m going to have some fun with summer.
-I’m going to float in the pool and make ice creams and sorbets and all manner of frozen treats like my fast and easy Mango Sorbet Recipe made into a giant Dreamsicle dessert.
+Spring is here and the heat is on.
+And (for this year at least) I have made a decision.
+No whining or crying or turning into a grouchy character out of a Billy Crystal monologue that spends the summer “wandering the malls looking for the Ultimate Frozen Yogurt.”
+No… this year, I’m going to have some fun with spring/summer.
+I’m going to float in the pool and make ice creams and sorbets and all manner of frozen treats like this one.
+My fast and easy Mango Sorbet Recipe made into a giant Dreamsicle dessert.
 In fact, I’m probably going to photograph the frozen treats by the side of the pool so I can jump in as fast as I can.

 Wait… That’s going to require a bathing suit… I better rethink this.